 You have an emergency fund.You have an emergency fund.

 Homeownership comes with some risks which can’t be predicted.
 Unforeseen maintenance, an economic downturn, or illness can destroy your ability to keep up with payments.
-Aim to have an emergency fund set aside for at least 3 to 6 months to cover expenses should anything unforeseen emergencies strike.
+Aim to set an emergency fund aside for at least 3 to 6 months to cover expenses should unforeseen emergencies strike.

 You could get more for your money.You could get more for your money.

 Besides building equity, owning a home can get you more for your money than renting.
-For instance, in Manhattan’s East Village, this is the case within four years.
+For instance, this is the case within four years in Manhattan’s East Village.
 But just a few blocks away in SoHo, it would take 31 years before buying would make financial sense.

 You have a low-interest student loan.You have a low-interest student loan.

-Compared to other types of debt, student loans are usually the least harmful.
+Student loans are usually the least harmful to other types of debt.
 The interest rates tend to be lower and allow for an extended repayment period.
-Meaning you won’t risk losing any personal collateral if you need to stop paying for a while.
+This means you won’t risk losing any personal collateral if you need to stop paying for a while.

 SummarySummary

-As seen, having student debts doesn’t necessarily put the brakes on buying a home.
+Having student debts doesn’t necessarily put the brakes on buying a home.
 Each person’s situation differs, so make your decision based on your long-term goals and finances.
-However, if possible, to pay off your student debt, it would likely lead to receiving a more favorable interest rate when securing mortgage financing.
+However, if possible, paying off your student debt would likely receive a more favorable interest rate when securing mortgage financing.